About the course

-Trainees who need a PGCE as well as QTS can add the academic award by registering with our partner Leeds Beckett University, and do the PGCE during their initial teacher training year or afterwards.
+Trainees who wish to gain a PGCE as well as QTS can add the academic award through our higher education partner.
 As we do not have a compulsory integral PGCE we have great flexibility in meeting our trainees' individual training needs eg we can adapt coursework tasks for those who need individual arrangements, we don't have fixed coursework deadlines during the training, and our trainees can start the course when it suits them and their school during the academic year.

 Choose a training location

 You’ll also need to choose a training location – select the relevant location name on the application form.